gabrielrcouto/php-svm/README.md

 # PHP SVM (Work in Progress)

-Pure PHP SVM Implementation, a simples PHP port of the [svmjs](https://github.com/karpathy/svmjs), thank you @karpathy :-)
+Pure PHP SVM Implementation, a simple PHP port of the [svmjs](https://github.com/karpathy/svmjs), thank you @karpathy :-)

 ## TO-DO